pm-dikshita/Start-with-GithubActions/README.md

 #### - FROM python:3.8-slim-buster:

-It pulls official Docker python version 3.8 image based on Debian buster from Docker hub.
+It pulls base image, in our case official Docker python version 3.8 image based on Debian buster from Docker hub.

 #### - ADD hello.py /: